SwissDataScienceCenter/renku-graph/token-repository/README.md

 #### GET /projects/:id/tokens

-Fetches an access token for a project with the given id.
+Fetches an access token for a project id.

-**Request format**

-The endpoint requires a `TOKEN` in the request headers.

 **Response**